DevExpress/devextreme-documentation/concepts/05 Widgets/Slider/05 Customize Widget Appearance.md

 ---

-To specify whether or not the part of the scale from the beginning to the slider handle should be highlighted, use the **showRange** option.
+To specify whether or not the part of the scale from the beginning to the slider handle should be highlighted, use the **showRange** property.

 ---
 ##### jQuery